-North York Endoscopy Centre Colonoscopy, Flexible Sigmoidoscopy, Polypectomy Procedure Instructions

-2 Champagne Drive (Champagne Centre), Unit B19, Toronto, ON M3J 2C5
+North York Endoscopy Centre Procedure Instructions Gastroscopy (also called Esophago-gastro-duodenoscopy or EGD) 2 Champagne Drive (Champagne Centre), Unit B19, Toronto, ON M3J2C5

 IMPORTANT INFORMATION: Prior to taking the preparation, please read the details of the procedure, including the risks and benefits.
 If you agree to do the procedure after reading these details then proceed to prepare.
 If you need further information, please call 416-645-5145.